 - Custom liquid cooling provides a much more unique experience.
 It looks way better to most PC users, not to mention the reduced need for airflow around the edges.

-- Custom liquid coolers are the best tools for cooling specific parts of your PC.
+- Custom liquid coolers are the best for cooling specific PC parts.
 Decide what needs to be cooled, then apply the thermal paste and place the cooling pump nearby.

 While there are a couple of drawbacks, not much air cooling can do better than liquid cooling regarding overall performance.